Transfer Credit Evaluation

-- A maximum of 30 hours of any combination of correspondence, extension, and military service credit.
+- A maximum of 30 units of any combination of correspondence, extension, and military service credit.

-- A maximum of 30 hours of examination credit.
+- A maximum of 30 units of examination credit.

-- A maximum of 70 hours may be transferred from two-year colleges.
+- A maximum of 70 units may be transferred from two-year colleges.

 Sacramento State utilizes the following policies in evaluating grades earned in courses accepted for transfer:

 The grading policies of the regionally accredited institution where credit was earned is honored by accepting at face value all official transcript entries including those:

 - reflecting acceptance of grade point remediation for repeated courses, and